Bloomington, IL Slip and Fall Accident Lawyer

 Very pleased with the level of professionalism, good communication and the overall services provided by Mr. Terry Dodds.
 I definitely recommend his services to anyone needing legal assistance.

 What Type of Attorney Do You Need?

-In addition to providing defense against drunk driving charges in Illinois, the attorneys at Dodds Law Office, PC, represent victims of a variety of injury accident types.
+In addition to helping slip and fall accident victims in Illinois, the attorneys at Dodds Law Office, PC, represent victims in a variety of personal injury cases.